 The Corporation also holds an underlying 2% gross uranium sales royalty and a 2% net smelter return royalty on base and precious metals on the exploration/evaluation stage CMB project.
-In early 2008, Aurora, the operator of the CMB development property, provided an update of its defined uranium resources on the CMB which revealed a measured and indicated resource of 83.9 million pounds of U3O8 (uranium); and an Inferred resource of 49.8 million pounds of U3O8.
+In early 2008, Aurora, the operator of the CMB development property, provided an update of its defined uranium resources in the CMB which revealed a measured and indicated resource of 83.9 million pounds of U_3O_8 (uranium); and an Inferred resource of 49.8 million pounds of U_3O_8 .
 No production decision has been made at this time.
+The CMB development property is subject to a temporary moratorium on uranium mining that is scheduled to be reviewed by the Nunatsiavut Government in March 2011